 But, if you pay close attention to the light green bridge to the right of the photo, you can see a bridge connecting you to the cave entrance.
 Yes, the entrance is located on the wall of that magnificent cliff!
 It really makes you wonder how they discovered this cave in the first place back in 1958 (´▽｀*).

 Fun facts: The waterfall – Ikura Falls (井倉の滝), is actually a result of an effort to make the cave a sightseeing spot.
-They have to create a way out for the excess water flowing into the cave for us to trek inside the cave!
+They have to create a way out for the excess water flowing into the cave for us to trek inside it!

 The bridge that leads to the cave’s entrance extends out from a building on your right.
 It is also where you can purchase your entrance ticket.